Photo: Alisa Anton

 Thankfully, all these can be addressed with some simple adjustments and practices.
 From installing certain appliances to using natural air purifiers, here are some tips to enjoy a healthy and comfortable space.

 There are plenty of things that can affect the air quality at home.
 For example, the usual task of cooking can release smoke, odors, and other particles that can make the air feel heavier and uncomfortable.
 If you want to maintain cool and clean air at home during and after you cook, install a range hood in your kitchen.
-The appliance can help remove cooking odors and pollutants by capturing smoke and fumes at their source and venting them outdoors.
 It also keeps your kitchen cool while you cook.
+If you are unsure about which type of range hood to pick, you need to do some research into the various ones available and pick one that will suit your kitchen layout and style.
+Choosing a kitchen range hood shouldn't be hard, especially with support from the experts.

 It’s important to circulate fresh air throughout your home to prevent indoor air from becoming stale and stuffy.
 You can do this by keeping the windows and openings on opposite sides of your house open.
 This allows the breeze to flow through, replacing warm air with cooler, moving air.
 If your home doesn’t feature such a layout, you can improve air circulation by using electric fans.
 Make sure to place them strategically to create better airflow.
 As a bonus, electric fans help evaporate the sweat on your skin and maintain a comfortable indoor climate.